 If you don’t want to buy an Echo, a growing number of products ship with Alexa built-in.
-The Insignia Fire TV 4K range is among them, coming in 43-inch, 50-inch, and 55-inch versions.
+The Insignia Fire TV 4K range is among them, coming in 43-, 50-, 55-, 65-, and 70-inch versions.

-These TVs boast more than eight million pixels, voice-control with an Alexa voice remote, and multiple inputs and outputs, including three HDMI ports (one with ARC).
-Best of all, the large 43-inch version starts at less than $300 — a bargain for what you’re getting!
+These TVs boast Alexa voice remotes, and a range of inputs and outputs, including three HDMI ports (one with ARC).
+The 43-inch model starts under $300, which is pretty affordable for what you’re getting.

 11. Fire TV Stick 4K

-You don’t need a smart TV to stream your favorite shows — all it takes is an HDMI port and a Fire TV Stick.
-This newest version of Amazon’s signature stick kicks the streaming quality up to 4K UHD resolution and adds a few extra buttons on the Alexa Voice Remote.
+You don’t need a smart TV to stream your favorite shows and movies — all it takes is an HDMI port and a Fire TV Stick.
+The latest version supports 4K resolution, and adds a few extra buttons on the Alexa Voice Remote.
 You can do just about anything you would with an Echo speaker or display, such as check on security cameras.

 12. Toshiba Fire TV

 If you want to step up a notch from Insignia, Toshiba has its own Alexa-equipped Fire TV line.
 The 55-inch M550 is a 4K model with four HDMI ports, and support for HDR10, HDR10 Plus, and Dolby Vision.
 You can turn on a game mode to reduce input lag, and DTS Virtual X adds height to audio processing.